 If you want more options, you can click on the “Dashboard.”
 Here, you can create a poll for your viewers, edit alerts, or check insights.
 You can also create a poll using the “Polls” tab, or ask questions using the “Questions” tab.
 Both during and after your stream, you can check the Dashboard to see views, likes, comments, and more.

-If you want to make your Facebook live stream as clean as possible, you should check out the Stream Health and Graphics tabs.
-On Stream Health, you can monitor your stream’s video bitrate, framerate, and audio bitrate.
+If you want to make your Facebook live stream as clean as possible, you can monitor stream health in Live Producer, under Post details.
+Monitor your stream’s video bitrate, framerate, and audio bitrate.
 You can also check your video resolution and max resolution.
-The Graphics tab is available for those using streaming software or a paired encoder to further improve their video.

 Once your stream is over, you can make a few more changes.
 You can view how your stream will be posted to your timeline, trim it, or create a clip from your video.
 If you don’t want to post your completed video, you can also delete it.
 If you want to view video insights and performance metrics, you can still do so from your dashboard.